Bitcoin is a digital currency that enables instant payments to anyone and anywhere in the world. But how much should the Bitcoin price be?

 - Other currencies have central authorities.
 Bitcoin has no central authority; validation of transactions is done from Bitcoin Network.

-- Monetary Base of other Currencies is continuously increased, which translates into inflation in the long term.
+- The Monetary Base of other Currencies is continuously increased, which translates into inflation in the long term.
 But in Bitcoin Network will contain only 21 Million Bitcoins (the smallest transferable unit being 0.00000001 Bitcoins), which translates into deflation in the long term.

 Bitcoin is based on a combination of several existing technologies: